 - Heat cooking oil in a pressure cooker on medium heat.

 - Add mustards seeds, and allow them to pop.
 Then add curry leaves, chopped onion and sauté until onion translucent.

 - Pour the freshly made masala paste into the pressure cooker, mix well and sauté for 2 minutes on low-medium heat.

-- Cover the lid and pressure cook on low-medium heat until five whistles, or until the chickpeas are soft and cooked perfectly.
+- Pour 2x water, allow the mixture to come to a boil on medium heat.
+Taste for salt and adjust.
+Pressure cook on low-medium heat until five whistles, or until the chickpeas are soft and well-cooked perfectly.
 Turn off the heat and allow the pressure to release naturally.

 If you tried this recipe, tag your food recreation on my Instagram @swaadista and let me know how you liked it!